feliciss/T301735/README.md

 ### Instructions

-This is an iterative script, you will have to input some information to the script, including the mandatory fields:
+This is an interactive script, you will have to input some information to the script, including the mandatory fields:

 - Data site
 - User